vyos/vyos-documentation/docs/ch01-install.rst

 introduced (long before the fork), and does not provide any version management capabilities.
 You **should not** use it for new installations even if it's still available in new versions.
 You should not worry about older systems installed that way though, they can be upgraded with "add system image".
+In addition the `install system` command has been removed in VyOS 1.2 (Crux).

 To install VyOS, run ``install image``.